Do Go On - 126 - Virginia Hall: The Limping Lady

 There's a big prosthetics set up down in Ballarat near us here.

-fuck, and hell, amazing what they do.
-But you can only imagine, like, in 100 years,
+But you just can only imagine, like, in 100 years.

-how amazing it will be.
+How amazing it will be?

 Like almost that you can't even tell.